-Please take a look around at our different products below but if you are looking for something specific or bespoke then get in touch with Chris Ellis, NEAs Training and Assessment Manager to discuss your needs.
+Please take a look around at our different training webinars below but if you are looking for something specific or bespoke then get in touch with Chris Ellis, NEAs Training and Assessment Manager to discuss your needs.

-Webinars will be delivered via Zoom and delegates will require a device with a camera and sound to participate.
+Webinars will be delivered via Zoom and learners will require a device with a camera and sound to participate.
 Full instructions on how to join the webinar will be provided.

 Vulnerability in the Energy Market